 Download the PDF

 The free 38 Scrum Master Interview Questions to Avoid Agile Imposters PDF is not merely listing the questions, but also contains background information on:

 - Why the questions are useful in the process.

 Two to three questions from each category will provide more than enough ground for an engaging 60 min conversation.

 III.
 Sprint Planning

-- How can you as a Scrum Master contribute to the sprint planning in a way that the team is really working on the most valuable user stories?
+- How can you as a Scrum Master contribute to the sprint planning in a way that the team is working on the most valuable user stories?